Should Bryce Young hit have been ruled targeting? Nick Saban said two things should be examined

 The hit on Young was reviewed for targeting, but the officials determined a penalty would not be called.

-As No. 6 Alabama (6-1, 3-1 SEC) faces No. 24 Mississippi State (5-2, 2-2) on Saturday (6 p.m., ESPN) at Bryant-Denny Stadium for this season's homecoming game, Crimson Tide coach Nick Saban said he was not given an explanation on the play.
+As No. 6 Alabama (6-1, 3-1 SEC) faces No. 24 Mississippi State (5-2, 2-2) on Saturday (7 p.m.
+ET, ESPN) at Bryant-Denny Stadium for this season's homecoming game, Crimson Tide coach Nick Saban said he was not given an explanation on the play.

-ALABAMA FOOTBALL:Clock management on final drive, penalties, Pete Golding and other Alabama football questions

-SEC POWER RANKINGS: Rocky Top-ranked Tennessee football bumps Georgia for No. 1

 "We turned the plays in," Saban said Monday.
 "I’m sure the league office will look at it and make a determination.
 There’s two things that are an issue here: targeting, but you’re also not supposed to hit the quarterback in the head.
 Last year against Texas A&M, Malachi (Moore) got thrown out of the game.
 The guy was out of the pocket, jumped up to block the ball and ended up, almost accidentally, hitting him in the head and got ejected from the game.
 So there’s really two things that should be looked at.”